magento/knowledge-base/src/troubleshooting/general/error-enabling-image-optimization-in-magento-commerce.md

 ---
 title: Error enabling Image Optimization in Adobe Commerce
-labels: 2.2.x,2.3.x,Fastly,Magento Commerce Cloud,how to,image optimization,Adobe Commerce
+labels: 2.2.x,2.3.x,Fastly,Magento Commerce Cloud,how to,image optimization,Adobe Commerce,cloud infrastructure
 ---

 This article provides a solution for the issue when Fastly Image Optimization (IO) is disabled by default with a notification to contact Fastly to enable image optimization.
 (The Fastly Cloud Image Optimizer is a real-time image manipulation and optimization service that speeds up image delivery by serving bandwidth-efficient images.)